cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 References
 ----------
 References are named groups of service links.
-Internally, their name is hashed to a 64 bytes hexadecimal string.
+Internally, their names are hashed to a 64 bytes hexadecimal string.
 References are managed by the second level of the service directory (Meta1).

 Prefixes
 --------
 Prefixes are the first bytes of hashed reference names.
 They are used to shard the references on the first level of the service directory (Meta0).
-In the current implementation, prefixes are 16 bits long, so there is exactly 65536 of them.
+In the current implementation, prefixes are 16 bits long, so there are exactly 65,536 of them.

 Directory Replication
 ---------------------